Andreas Thorstensson: 2010-2020: Entrepreneurship and web development

 passed on to the developer Michel Radosavljevic.
 Over the successive three years of Thorstensson's tenure, EQT would maintain a €566 million fund and develop Motherbrain, a tool for identifying promising startup ventures.
 Thorstensson looked to investment opportunities concerning esports to the table at EQT, to no avail.

 After a $9 million Series A funding round, the esports technology and services company Popdog was launched in December 2018, with Thorstensson as a co-founder, CTO and CPO - marking his return to the scene, after nine years.
 Joining in launching Popdog were former Evil Geniuses (EG) owner Alex Garfield as CEO, consultant Niles Heron as CSO and former EG COO Colin DeShong as CCO.
 The first brands acquired with Popdog's launch included the premier gaming talent agency Loaded, the world's largest analysis tool for Twitch called Noscope, as well as the Catalyst Sports & Media's e-sports section.

 2021-present: Video game development

 Thorstensson made his debut in video game development in May 2020, as a business consultant for the Danish company Bright Star Studios, known for developing the massively multiplayer online role-playing game Ember Sword.
-In August 2021, Thorstensson announced the production of the free-to-play football video game GOALS, intended to be designed for esports viability.
+In August 2021, Thorstensson announced the production of the free-to-play football video game Goals, intended to be designed for esports viability.
+Goals secured $20 million in Series A funding from venture capitalist specialists - Seven Seven Six, Northzone, Moonfire and Cassius - in April 2023, bringing the project and its studio's accumulated financing to $39 million.